gvwilson/thirdbit/src/fiction/iffy/index.md

 She could breathe again but wished she couldn't as the hurt spread through her like milk poured into tea.

-Her head lolled to the side as the Marine placed her on a nearby work table and put a patch on her arm to take the pain away, except it was more like taking her away from the pain.
+Her head lolled to the side as the Marine placed her on a nearby workbench and put a patch on her arm to take the pain away, except it was more like taking her away from the pain.
 She floated away from her own body as if lying in a warm bath